Nano Coatings Are Revolutionizing Ordinary Cleaning Tasks

 Nano-coatings provide a different approach to the problem with microscopic, hydrophobic particles.

 The best alternative to these jets is to create a pool with a beneficial nano-coating.
-One that keeps the surfaces free from dirt and algae for an easier clean.
+One that keeps the surfaces free from dirt and algae for a more effortless clean.
 The right particles can repel dirt and interact with water in a way that allows for a cleaner surface.
 Essentially, this is the true “self-cleaning” pool surface.